Finding the best FPL differentials is an important part of Fantasy Premier League.

 Template teams are teams that you'll see throughout the Fantasy Premier League leaderboards.
 They aren't always right but generally these players will keep your score close to average or even above.

 If you're riding high at the top of your mini-league, a template team of sorts is probably the way to go.
-After all, you already have the league.
-If you find yourself behind or even have aspirations of reaching the upper echelon of the overall ranks, then differential picks are a must.
+There's no need to take any unnecessary risks!

 Differential players are riskier, as evidenced by their lower TSB.
 The greater the risk though, the greater the reward.